Tim3Game/altlife-site/helpPages/general.md

 This section covers the small information you may not know about this game mode and what general restrictions are implemented.
 Think of them as passive rules.

+### Health & Hunger
+Health in this server can be regained by simply eating food.
+Food can be crafted at any `cooking source`.

+Hunger only occurs when your health is above 60.
+Health will slowly tick down from any value above 60 until it reaches 60.
+Having health above 60 is a temporary buff for eating food and potentially being in combat.

+Health below 30 in value will slowly tick up to 30 over a longer period of time.

+You will never die from not feeding yourself.

+### Drugs (Kevlarium & Vigorium)
+There are two types of drugs on this server that have their very own distinct benefit.

+Kevlarium will give players a small amount of armour for each bit of Refined Kevlarium they take.
+This will also degrade their health.

+Vigorium will give players a temporary buff to their agility level which will allow them to run for longer periods of time.
+This will last for exactly 1 minute.
+Vigorium will also degrade health.

 ### Combat
 Combat is restricted to the users who own a gun license.